Anthropology 316 - The Anthropology of Sex and Gender » Fall 2021 » Exam 2

 Sheryl Sandberg’s TED talk explains that there are too few women leaders because:

-A. Women tend to not take credit for their work
+A. Women tend to not negotiate for themselves in the workforce

 C. All of the answers are correct.